 Nicholas started to blubber as he struggled to deal with the situation.

-“Don’t cry here, come to the big water, add your salt to theirs.
+“Don’t cry here; come to the big water, add your salt to theirs.
 We can go together, you can meet her.
-Her eyes are sapphires, and her hair is made of sand and powdered glass, and most importantly she looked to me as if I were normal, but she does not know what I am.
-Because if she did she would have screamed and ran.”
+Her eyes are sapphires, and her hair is made of sand and powdered glass, and most importantly, she looks to me as if I were normal, but she does not know what I am.
+Because if she did, she would have screamed and ran.”

 Nicholas started to shake, and his legs gave out, but the weird man held him up with no effort at all.

-“You have seen what I like to do, I like to harm.”
-The weird man pulled Nicholas closer, Nicholas’ eyeline brought to the same height as the weird man’s mouth.
+“You have seen what I like to do; I like to harm.”
+The weird man pulled Nicholas closer, Nicholas’ eyeliner brought to the same height as the weird man’s mouth.
 Nicholas watched the red of his gums come in and out of view as he spoke.
-“Do you want to be harmed like the other, he resides in that dumpster now, I gave him a home.
+“Do you want to be harmed like the other?
+He resides in that dumpster now; I gave him a home.
 I can give you a home too.”

 Nicholas awoke in the alley dazed.
-His throat felt flat and swollen at the same time and his mouth opened and closed slowly as he sucked air.
+His throat felt flat and swollen at the same time, and his mouth opened and closed slowly as he sucked air.
 He croaked slightly as his vision slowly returned.
 The feeling in his arms and legs rushed back with a wave of pins and needles that were so intense it hurt to move his limbs.
-By the time his vision came back he realised that there were people standing in front of him asking if he was okay.
+By the time his vision came back, he realized that there were people standing in front of him, asking if he was okay.
 Although it was not until his hearing returned that he knew that is what they were asking him.

-It has been several months and Nicholas has not been on any late night rides again, and just as he was feeling safe he awoke to whispering coming from the window in his room.
+It has been several months, and Nicholas has not been on any late-night rides again, and just as he was feeling safe, he awoke to a whisper coming from the window in his room.